If it was not for its strict access regulations, Gunkanjima could have been the ultimate urbex dream location.

 Gunkanjima literally means Battleship Island.
 It got its nickname for its warship-like shape, dating back to the days when it served as an undersea coal mine.
 In its heyday, the island was home to more than 5,000 miners, making it the world’s most densely populated place.
 In the 70s, its coal reserves came near depletion.
 The mine was closed and Hashima Island, as it is officially called, vacated by its residents.

 With its street view technology, Google provides extensive coverage of the place.
-It lets you peek into the buildings, even showing remains of the island’s former residents such as tube TVs or discarded soda bottles.
+It lets you peep into the buildings, bringing remains of the island’s former residents such as old-school tube TVs or discarded soda bottles to light.